nus-cs2103-AY2122S1/tp/README.md

 ![Ui](docs/images/Ui.png)

 ## How to use
-User Guide can be found [here](docs/UserGuide.md) and Developer Guide can be found [here](docs/DeveloperGuide.md).
+User Guide can be found [here](https://ay2122s1-cs2103-t14-1.github.io/tp/UserGuide.html).
+Developer Guide can be found [here](https://ay2122s1-cs2103-t14-1.github.io/tp/DeveloperGuide.html).

 ## About us
 We are a group of Computer Science students who loves software engineering.
-More details can be found [here](docs/AboutUs.md).
+More details can be found [here](https://ay2122s1-cs2103-t14-1.github.io/tp/AboutUs.html).

 ## Credit
 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 For the detailed documentation of the original project, see the [Address Book Product Website](https://se-education.org/addressbook-level3).